Does Life Insurance Cover Suicide?

 Submit a formal appeal with all supporting documents to the insurance company.

-If the appeal is unsuccessful, consulting with an attorney experienced in insurance claims may be advisable.
+If the appeal is unsuccessful, consult with an attorney experienced in insurance claims.

-Understanding when life insurance pays out can be confusing — especially if you are already going through a tumultuous time.
-Review the most frequently asked questions below about life insurance and deaths by suicide.
+Understanding when life insurance pays out can be confusing, especially during a difficult time.
+Below are answers to the most frequently asked questions about life insurance and suicide.

 Does life insurance cover suicide?